a-rosenberg/cookbook/2023/okonomiyaki.md

 - sriracha

 ### instructions
-1. Make the wet batter by whisking together eggs, water, sesame oil and shoyu.
-2. Add flour 1/4 cup at a time while whisking until smooth.
+Make the wet batter by whisking together eggs, water, sesame oil and shoyu.
+Add flour 1/4 cup at a time while whisking until smooth.
 Add shredded cabbage, carrot and onion whites.

-3. Let sit for a few minutes for the flour to hydrate.
+Let sit for a few minutes for the flour to hydrate.
 Cook over medium heat with 1 Tbsp neutral oil per pancake.
-4. Optionally drain on a paper towel then serve with a drizzle of kewpie and sriracha and the remaining green onions.
+Optionally drain on a paper towel then, non-optionally, serve with a drizzle of kewpie and sriracha and the remaining green onions.

 ### notes
-I like this served with a little kimchi.
+I like this served with a little pile of diced kimchi.